 At Houghton Conquest Lower School, we believe that the ability to write with confidence and accuracy is an essential life skill.
 Writing is a complex process that draws upon more than handwriting and spelling.
 It is the ability to effectively communicate ideas, information and opinions through the printed word in a wide range of contexts.
 Successful writers understand the social function and characteristics of writing to use different genres appropriately, matching it to audience and purpose.
-Writing also requires the writer to understand and accurately apply the conventions of syntax, spelling and punctuation.
-We aim to equip children with the skills necessary to achieve this, throughout the curriculum.
+Writing also requires the writer to understand and accurately apply necessary to achieve this, throughout the curriculum.

-Aims:
+Intent:

-Our aims are for all children at Houghton Conquest to:
+Our intent is for all children at Houghton Conquest to: